julianbyjiang/Vending-Machine-Simulator/README.md

-# Vending-Machine-Simulator
+# Vending Machine Simulator
-Created with Julia Huynh
+Created with Julia Huynh for CS106